 At the end of the Civil War, four million African Americans were freed from slavery, leaving them landless and little money to support themselves.
-Though Congress created the Freedmen’s Bureau shortly before the end of war, the Bureau would be quickly overwhelmed by the sheer numbers of people that needed help.
+Though Congress created the Freedmen’s Bureau shortly before the end of the war, the Bureau would be quickly overwhelmed by the sheer number of people who needed help.

 An editorial in the Macon, Georgia, Daily Telegraph reflected the widely held opinion of the white South at this time: “There is such a radical difference in the mental and moral [nature] of the white and black race, that it would be impossible to secure order in a mixed community by the same [law].”

-The Black Codes in Mississippi and South Carolina in 1865 provoked a storm of protest among many Northerners, who accused the Southern whites of trying to restore slavery.
+The Black Codes in Mississippi and South Carolina in 1865 provoked protests among many Northerners, who accused the Southern whites of trying to restore slavery.
 As a result, Congress refused to seat Southerners elected under the new state constitutions.

 A special congressional committee investigated whether white Southern Reconstruction should be allowed to continue.
 Congress then passed the Civil Rights Act in 1866 (over Johnson’s veto), and Republicans in Congress effectively took control of Reconstruction.
 The Reconstruction Act of 1867 required southern states to ratify the 14th Amendment, which granted “equal protection” of the Constitution to former slaves and to enact universal male suffrage before they could rejoin the Union.

-Under the direction of Congress, most Southern states held new constitutional conventions in 1867-68 and for the first time, freedmen voted and participated.
-Soon, blacks won election to southern state legislatures and even to the U.S. Congress.
+Under the direction of Congress, most Southern states held new constitutional conventions in 1867-68, and for the first time, freedmen voted and participated.
+Soon, blacks won elections to southern state legislatures and even to the U.S. Congress.
 By 1868, most states had repealed the remains of discriminatory Black Code laws.

-These new laws that imposed racial discrimination and segregation, and restricted the civil rights and civil liberties of African Americans, were called “Jim Crow”, for a black character in 1800s minstrel shows in which white performers wore “Blackface.”
+These new laws, which imposed racial discrimination and segregation and restricted African Americans’ civil rights and civil liberties, were called “Jim Crow” for a black character in 1800s minstrel shows where white performers wore “Blackface.”

-These many laws were a patchwork of state and local laws, codes, and agreements which enforced segregation to varying degrees.
+These many laws were a patchwork of state and local laws, codes, and agreements that enforced segregation to varying degrees.
 African Americans were denied the right to vote by poll taxes, unfairly applied tests, and intimidation.
 In many towns, ordinances designated white and black neighborhoods.
-Laws were passed that restricted African American’s access to schools, restaurants, libraries, hospitals and public places.
-Signs that said “Whites Only” or “Colored” were posted at railroad and bus stations, water fountains, restrooms and entrances, and exits in both public and private buildings.
-Hotels, movie theaters, arenas, night clubs, restaurants, churches, hospitals, and schools were segregated, and interracial marriages outlawed.
-Facilities for African Americans and other minorities were consistently inferior and underfunded, compared to the facilities for white Americans.
-In fact, sometimes there were no facilities for people of color.
+Laws were passed restricting African Americans’ access to schools, restaurants, libraries, hospitals, and public places.
+Signs that said “Whites Only” or “Colored” were posted at railroad and bus stations, water fountains, restrooms and entrances, and exits in public and private buildings.
+Hotels, movie theaters, arenas, nightclubs, restaurants, churches, hospitals, and schools were segregated, and interracial marriages were outlawed.
+Facilities for African Americans and other minorities were consistently inferior and underfunded compared to those for white Americans.
+Sometimes, there were no facilities for people of color.

-There was also a subtler, social dimension to Jim Crow, which required that African Americans demonstrate subservience and inferiority to whites.
+There was also a subtler social dimension to Jim Crow, requiring African Americans to demonstrate subservience and inferiority to whites.
 The shops of black businessmen were burned to the ground by jealous whites.
-A black woman who failed to step off of the sidewalk to make way for a white man might be fired by her employer the following day.
-A black man who had a relationship with a white woman might be hanged in the middle of town.
+A black woman who failed to step off the sidewalk to make way for a white man might be fired by her employer the following day.
+A black man with a relationship with a white woman might be hanged in the middle of town.
 Due to the prevalence of this character, “Jim Crow” became a derogatory term for people of African descent.

-In 1913, the U.S. military was already segregated and President Woodrow Wilson, a Southern Democrat, initiated segregation of federal workplaces.
-By 1914, every Southern State had passed laws that created two separate societies — one black, one white and by World War I, many places of employment were segregated.
+In 1913, the U.S. military was already segregated, and President Woodrow Wilson, a Southern Democrat, initiated the segregation of federal workplaces.
+By 1914, every Southern State had passed laws that created two separate societies — one black, one white, and by World War I, many places of employment were segregated.

-Segregation was often maintained by uniformed law enforcement, but at other times, was enforced by armed white mobs and violent attacks by anonymous vigilantes.
+Segregation was often maintained by uniformed law enforcement, but at other times, it was enforced by armed white mobs and violent attacks by anonymous vigilantes.
 Some African Americans resisted these restrictions with public advocacy, political activism, and individual self-defense.
-However, many more moved away from the south in what became known as the Great Migration, only to discover that they also faced discrimination in the northern states.
+However, many more moved away from the South in what became known as the Great Migration, only to discover that they also faced discrimination in the northern states.
 From Delaware to California, many cities and states also imposed legal punishments on people for consorting with members of another race.
 The most common types of laws forbade intermarriage and ordered business owners and public institutions to keep their black and white clientele separated.
-Discrimination in the north also existed in private covenants in leases in housing, bank lending practices, and employment-preferences, including labor-union practices.
+Discrimination in the North also existed in private covenants in leases in housing, bank lending practices, and employment preferences, including labor union practices.

 By 1915, the strength of Jim Crow Laws was slowly eroding.
-In 1915 the Supreme Court in Guinn v.
-United States, ruled that an Oklahoma law that denied the right to vote to some citizens was unconstitutional.
+In 1915, the Supreme Court in Guinn v.
+United States ruled that an Oklahoma law denying some citizens the right to vote was unconstitutional.
 In 1917, in Buchanan V. Warley, the Court upheld that a Louisville, Kentucky law could not require residential segregation.

 Following World War II, Jim Crow segregation came under increasing attack.
-In 1947, Jackie Robinson broke the color line in baseball when he joined the Brooklyn Dodgers and in 1948, President Truman issued an executive order officially desegregating the US armed forces.
-In 1950, the Supreme Court ruled that the University of Texas must admit a black man, Herman Sweatt, to the law school on the grounds that the state did not provide equal education for him.
+In 1947, Jackie Robinson broke the color line in baseball when he joined the Brooklyn Dodgers, and in 1948, President Truman issued an executive order officially desegregating the U.S. armed forces.
+In 1950, the Supreme Court ruled that the University of Texas must admit a black man, Herman Sweatt, to the law school because the state did not provide equal education for him.

-But it was the Supreme Court’s 1954 decision in Brown v.
-Board of Education that overturned the Court’s 1896 decision in Plessy, holding that segregated facilities were “inherently unequal.”
+But the Supreme Court’s 1954 decision in Brown v.
+Board of Education overturned the Court’s 1896 decision in Plessy, holding that segregated facilities were “inherently unequal.”
 In some states, it took many years to implement this decision.

-In the middle of the 20th century, generations of resistance to segregation culminated in the Civil Rights movement, in which African Americans launched widespread demonstrations and other public protests to demand the rights and protections provided by the Constitution.
-Throughout the 1960s, Jim Crow was dismantled piece by piece, through legislation that made it illegal to segregate public facilities, suppress voting, discriminate in housing, or prohibit interracial marriage.
+In the middle of the 20th century, generations of resistance to segregation culminated in the Civil Rights movement.
+African Americans launched widespread demonstrations and other public protests to demand the rights and protections provided by the Constitution.
+Throughout the 1960s, Jim Crow was dismantled piece by piece through legislation that made it illegal to segregate public facilities, suppress voting, discriminate in housing, or prohibit interracial marriage.

-A march on Washington by over 200,000 people in 1963 dramatized the movement to end Jim Crow and any remaining discriminatory laws were overruled by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-However, it would take years of action and court challenges to enforce the laws and the impact of a century of segregation can still be felt today.
+A march on Washington by over 200,000 people in 1963 dramatized the movement to end Jim Crow.
+The Civil Rights Act of 1964 and the Voting Rights Act of 1965 overruled any remaining discriminatory laws.
+However, it would take years of action and court challenges to enforce the laws, and the impact of a century of segregation can still be felt today.